 AI affects both sides.
 On the front end, AI can draft components, CSS, tests, and UI states, but you still need to check accessibility, responsive behavior, edge cases, and user intent.
 On the back end, AI can draft endpoints, schemas, and queries, but you still need to check auth, validation, data integrity, security assumptions, logging, and failure behavior.

-RoleMath's Software Developer AI panel is workflow context only: 39.21% augmentation and 60.79% automation in descriptive Claude usage rows.
+RoleMath's Software Developer AI-usage context is workflow context only: roughly 39% augmentation and 61% automation-style usage (Anthropic Economic Index; usage signal, not job-loss data).
 That does not predict employment.
 It does raise the proof bar.
 A beginner project should include an AI-use log, tests, debugging notes, and a short explanation of what was accepted, rejected, and verified.

 Example projects that prove the difference